BIG MATHS BEAT THAT!

 It’s the 21st Century!

 Our ‘Beat That!
-Challenges’ can be completed online, removing the need for marking—scores are automatically recorded in the system.
-When children complete their challenges digitally, you get instant insights through the Tracking Area with zero added workload.
+Challenges’ can be completed online, eliminating the need for manual marking because scores are automatically recorded in the system.
+When pupils complete their challenges digitally, teachers receive instant insights through the Tracking Area, all with zero additional workload.
+It’s an efficient, time-saving way to monitor progress and support targeted teaching.

-For schools that aren’t fully set up for online use yet, don’t worry—you can still print personalised challenge sheets and enter pupil scores quickly and easily.
+For schools not yet fully set up for online use, there’s no need to worry… you can still print personalised challenge sheets and enter pupil scores quickly and easily.
+This ensures every school can benefit from Big Maths, whether using digital tools or sticking with paper-based options.

 A Comprehensive Approach to Times Tables

-Big Maths introduces times tables and number facts gradually, in line with your primary maths curriculum.
-Each term, children are given a new set of ‘Learn Its’—key number facts to master—so they have time to learn and embed them by the end of the term.
+Big Maths introduces times tables and number facts gradually, aligning closely with the primary maths curriculum.
+Each term, pupils receive a new set of ‘Learn Its’ (key number facts to master), giving them ample time to learn, practise, and embed these skills in long-term memory by the end of the term.

-The Learn Its journey starts with simple facts like 1 + 1 and 2 + 2 at age 4–5, and builds steadily over the years.
-It all leads to the Ultimate Challenge at age 10, where children confidently recall all the number facts they’ve learned along the way.
+The Learn Its journey begins with simple facts like 1 + 1 and 2 + 2 at age 4–5, and builds progressively term by term, year by year.
+It all culminates in the Ultimate Challenge at age 10, where pupils are challenged to recall every number fact they’ve mastered throughout their Big Maths journey.

 Learn Its Number Facts